Volume 44 - Issue 2

 C. J. Moore

-C. J. Moore is a PhD student and doctoral fellow at Midwestern Baptist Theological Seminary in Kansas City, Missouri, and serves as a remote
+C. J. Moore is an adjunct professor at Midwestern Baptist Theological Seminary in Kansas City, Missouri, and also serves as a pastor at Liberty Baptist Church in Liberty, Missouri.

 Other Articles in this Issue